microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 In Git and GitHub, [pull requests (PRs)](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) are a way for collaborators to review and merge code changes from separate branches into the main branch.
 This allows teams to review and approve code changes before they are incorporated into the main codebase, ensuring that only high-quality changes are merged.

-To use pull requests in VS Code, you need to install the [GitHub Pull Request and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension.
+To use pull requests in VS Code, you need to install the [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension.
 This extension adds PR and issue tracking functionality to VS Code, allowing you to create, review, and merge PRs from within the editor.

 To create a PR, make sure you are on a separate branch from the main branch, and push your code changes to the remote repository.
 In the **Source Control** view, select the **Create Pull Request** button.
 This will open the PR creation form, where you can enter a title and description for the PR, and choose which branch to merge the changes into.
 Select **Create** to create the PR.